Jbasilious/SilenceRogues/README.md

-# Example
+# Rogue Silencer
-An example greeter plugin
+A simple plugin to hide rogues while thieving at the rogues castle